crs4/bbmri-it-school-tutorials/11-final-project/README.md

 ## Task 2.3: execute test query

-Now your biobank and it's collections should be fully integrated in the Directory.
+Now your biobank and its collections should be fully integrated in the Directory.
 It's time to query the catalogue to see if you can find your metadata.